 My blog I've ignored for 2 years while attending the Brandcenter

 Some of you might have seen the post a few weeks ago titled Brandcenter Copywriting Ads.
-In it I displayed ads that were part of an application I submitted to The Brandcenter at VCU.
+In it, I displayed ads that were part of an application I submitted to The Brandcenter at VCU.
 The Brandcenter is a post-graduate program designed to prepare students for the world of advertising.
-Students can be accepted into the program in one of five different tracks.

 I found out on Friday I was accepted into the Copywriting track.